-Applicants must have completed and passed either the Cardiff University Postgraduate Diploma in Practical Dermatology programme or the QMUL Postgraduate Diploma in Clinical Dermatology certificate and transcripts which show you have achieved a minimum award of Merit (60% or above) not more than three years prior to the year they are intending to start the MSc.
+- A copy of your Cardiff University Postgraduate Diploma in Practical Dermatology programme or the QMUL Postgraduate Diploma in Clinical Dermatology certificate and transcripts which show you have achieved a minimum award of Merit (60% or above) completed not more than five years prior to the year you are intending to start the MSc.

-Continuing professional registration with a relevant medical body is required prior to and for the full duration of the programme.
+- Evidence that you hold continuing professional registration with a relevant medical body prior to and for the full duration of the programme.

-The deadline for applications is 31 July each year.
-Incomplete applications or applications received after the deadline will not be considered.
+The application deadline is 31 July.
+Applications received after the deadline or incomplete applications will not be considered.

 Find out more about English language requirements.